 What You Need to Know About Vitamin D

-Known as the sunshine vitamin, vitamin D is probably the most talked-about vitamin.
+Known as the sunshine vitamin, vitamin D is probably the most talked-about of the micronutrients.
 If you haven’t previously supplemented it, now might be a good time to consider it as we spend more time at home to avoid COVID-19.
 Public Health of England went as far as recommending a vitamin D supplement.

 Let us start by saying there is no evidence that vitamin D reduces risk of COVID-19.
 But, vitamin D does help prevent viruses from replicating in the body.
 It helps the immune system resist bacteria and viruses.
 In some studies, higher levels of vitamin D showed to help reduce risk of flu, but more research is needed.